-The same goof up happened, but at yet another conference!
+On a webinar that I was watching on a phone, the presenter shared a slide with numbers.
+There were many numbers, and they were small.
+The same goof-up had happened at a destination conference a few months ago!
 The text size on the slide was teeny-weeny, and you could not see much, even if you squinted your eyes.
 This time, the problem was not that the presenter had used 8 point text on the slide; this text was 20 points, and that did not make it too small.
-Even then, you still could not read the text!
+Even then, in a large room, you still could not read the text!

-Yet, the presenter was referring to numbers on the slide repeatedly, and the audience was supposed to read the content and comment!
+Yet, on both occasions, the presenter was referring to numbers on the slide repeatedly, and the audience was supposed to read the content and follow along!

-The problem may have been the projection screen which was quite small.
-However, I had projected my slides on the same projection screen, and the slide content was always readable.
+Of course, in a webinar, you have no projectors to worry about.
+But, in the case of the physical conference, the problem may have been the projection screen which was quite small.
+However, the last presenter had projected slides on the same projection screen, and the slide content was always readable.
 Clearly something was amiss.
-The problem was that a 16:9 Widescreen slide was projected on a Standard 4:3 projector/screen, thus making the slide's screen estate very less indeed.
+The problem was that a 16:9 Widescreen slide was projected on a Standard 4:3 projector/screen, thus reducing the slide's screen estate.
+Yes, there are still many venues where the projection equipment is still limited to Standard 4:3 ratios!

 This idea can be better explained with a visual.
 Look at Figure 1 below, which shows four thumbnails.
 The two thumbnails on the left represent actual Standard (4:3) and Widescreen (16:9) slides which project on a Standard (4:3) projection screen, as shown in the two thumbnails on the right.